Feather Wreath DIY

 - a small piece of cardboard cut to fit the larger of the two wreaths

-First, cut the cardboard to the same size as the smaller wreath so that it covers the wreath on the front entirely.
+First, I cut the cardboard to the same size as the smaller wreath so that it covered the wreath on the front entirely.
 You can lay the wreath on the cardboard and trace a circle.
 This gave the surface to glue the nest to in a later step.
 The larger wreath was not that different in size, so we were able to glue the larger wreath to the smaller one.
 If the two wreaths aren’t the right size for this, another piece of cardboard can be glued between the two wreaths.
 Remember, this is to add the dimension.

 This nest was made from natural grasses, and the eggs were already attached.
 If your nest doesn’t have eggs, you can always add them if you’d like.

 This photo may be a bit confusing, but this nest was attached to a small piece of wood that you see in the very center, so a hole was cut in the front piece of cardboard so that the wood piece came out the back and could be secured better with glue.
 If your nest isn’t attached to wood, you can just glue the nest to the front of the cardboard.
-You can see the piece of cardboard used was the box from trash bags 😉
+You can see the piece of cardboard used was the box from trash bags.
+Cute, right? 😉